-CHFA will begin accepting complete LOIs on September 16, 2024 and will continue to accept LOIs until funds are exhausted.
-All LOIs must be emailed to landbanking@chfainfo.com.
-If the LOI is approved, and pending consideration of the strategic policy priority for geographic distribution of available funds, you will be contacted to proceed with an application.
+CHFA will begin accepting complete LOIs on July 1, 2025, and will continue to accept LOIs until funds are exhausted for rural and rural resort projects only.
+Please see coloradoaffordablehousingfinancingfund.com/land-banking for details.
+As stated in the Affordable Housing Financing Fund Fiscal Year 2026 Funding Plan, an LOI round open to all projects including those not located in Rural or Rural Resort counties will begin in January 2026.
+If the LOI is approved, and pending consideration of the strategic policy priority for geographic distribution of available funds, prospective applicants will be contacted to proceed with an application.
 Please contact the following individuals with questions:

+Steve Boice

+Manager of Business Finance 303-297-7468

+sboice@chfainfo.com

-Steve Boice Manager of Business Finance 303-297-7468 sboice@chfainfo.com Peter Martinez Commercial Loan Officer II 303-297-7320 pmartinez@chfainfo.com
+Peter Martinez Commercial Loan Officer II 303-297-7320 pmartinez@chfainfo.com